shixiao/cs426-spring2022-labs/lab1/lab1.md

 To communicate with the `UserService` you'll need to create a gRPC client.
 We'll start with the basics, following the Go gRPC guide: https://grpc.io/docs/languages/go/basics/#client

 `grpc.Dial()` creates a "channel" (in this case, a network stream channel, not a Go built-in `chan`) which allows us to communicate with a server.
 Use this to create a channel to `UserService`, which you will use in **A3**.
-For the server address, use the global `userServiceAddr` which can be set from a configurable flag to your service.
+For the server address, use the `server.options.UserServiceAddr` which can be set from options passed to your service.

 Note: for this lab, we are not using TLS, but `grpc.Dial()` does expect transport credentials:
 ```